 Yes, you will need to take the required minimum number of credits to qualify for aid.
-We will work with your faculty to make adjustments so that you can maximize your study and research time in Switzerland and Germany
+We will work with your faculty to make adjustments so that you can maximize your study and research time in London, UK

 How do I secure my spot in this course?

-You must register for the 8 week online course (INT 6900) separately through Northeastern University.
+You must register for the 12-week online course (INT 6900) separately through Northeastern University.